Mikicrepstudios/Random-SDL-Game/README.md

 - You can delete .md files too but do not delete anything else

 ## Documentation
-Currently does not exist, will be [here](https://github.com/Mikicrepstudios/Random-SDL-Game-DOCS)
+Currently does not exist, will be [here](https://github.com/Mikicrepstudios/Random-SDL-Game/tree/docs)

+## Bug reporting
+You can report bugs using githubs [issues](https://github.com/Mikicrepstudios/Random-SDL-Game/issues) page

+## Suggestions
+You can post suggestions in [Mikicrep Studios discord server](https://discord.gg/DdaGyeWp9U)

+## Contributing
+Feel free to contribute to this project.
+As an reward, you will get your pfp or whatever you pic you want on predefined save file (if you want)

 ### Runs on potato.